 - User Types

 - Admin users can create and edit dashboards.

 - Available on paid plans (Analyst, CLO, and Enterprise).

 - Anybody (both beginners and experts) can use this feature.

 - Go to the Dashboards section of the Settings page.

 - Click the Add Dashboard button.

-Adding Cards to Dashboards
+Adding Reports to Dashboards